DiegoVillalobosFlores/WebGears-Coding-Challenge/README.md

 it in all your applications.

 Overall it left me a wonderful first impression.
-I really enjoyed working with it and I see myself usign it more in the future.
+I really enjoyed working with it and I see myself using it more in the future.
 Maybe not as a full replacement for Redux but, less Redux is always better.

 ### Opinions of the challenge